 In all my years, in all my experience, I have never quite met anyone like Melody Wiles.
 Her bright eyes, wide smile with cute dimples and innocent face coupled with her sweet voice belied her true nature.

 Contrary to popular thought, the fortune-telling and mind-reading enterprise doesn’t lend itself to a lot of strange clientele.
-Most of the strange ones are the ones doing the readings, though I’d like to think of myself as one of the more normal ones.
-I’ll leave it to others to determine the veracity of that statement.
+Most of the odd ones are the ones doing the readings, though I’d like to think of myself as an exception to this rule.
+I’ll leave it to you to determine the veracity of that statement.

 Clients are typically like the young man that I did a reading for before I met Melody.
 He was quiet and unassuming.
 All he wanted to know was a potential relationship with a girl would pan out.
 My prediction was vague enough that it was uncommitted, but at the same time, I provided what he wanted to hear.